Felly Bull

 Curried King Prawn Burritos

-• A club sandwich and coleslaw on a dinner plate with an orange napkin on the side.
+• A club sandwich and coleslaw on a black and white patterned dinner plate with an orange napkin on the side.

 Club Sandwich